jeho-oh/Kclause_Smarch/Smarch/README.md

 # Smarch
 Smarch is a tool to Uniformly Random Sample (URS) solutions of a propositional formula.
+For a given dimacs file, Smarch will count the number of solutions, generate a random number from 1 to number of solutions, and create a one-to-one mapping between a random number and a configuraiton.

 ## Prerequisites
 Smarch relies on following tools: